Technical Expertise

 Once you’ve recorded your podcast, the next step is to use an audio editor to remove unnecessary content and fix poor sound quality.
 You may also want to add extra audio, whether it’s a song at the beginning or sound bites within the episode.

-Using an audio editor can be the difference between an amateur sounding podcast episode and one that sounds professional.
+Using an audio editor can be the difference between an amateur-sounding podcast episode and one that sounds professional.
 Poor audio quality can turn off listeners and cause them to stop tuning in to your show.
 However, that doesn’t mean you need to spend a lot of money on an audio editor.
-While some audio editors can be expensive, in this blog post we will be listing free audio editors that you can use to flex your creativity and edit your podcast to perfection.

 Audacity